 - Fails to register for a regular (fall or spring) semester any time between initial enrollment and graduation (TU students only); or fails to register for three consecutive regular (fall or spring) semesters (ADP students only).

-A student who has left the University and who wishes to return to Oglethorpe (and who is eligible to do so) should contact the admission office to request a readmission application.
-Students must submit the completed application and official transcripts from all colleges and universities attended in order to be considered for readmission.
+A student who has left the University and who wishes to return to Oglethorpe (and who is eligible to do so) should complete the application for readmission online and submit the completed application and official transcripts from all colleges and universities attended to the office of admission in order to be considered for readmission.
 Students who were not in academic good standing at the time they left require the approval of the provost for readmission.
 Students who were not in conduct good standing at the time they left require the approval of the dean of students for readmission.
 The University may require additional supporting documentation relating to the student’s likelihood for success at Oglethorpe, and may place certain restrictions and conditions on any such readmission.
 All readmissions require the student be in financial good standing at the time of readmission.